marco262/my_wiki/data/class/circle-of-the-moon.md

 ## Thousand Forms

 By 14th level, you have learned to use magic to alter your physical form in more subtle ways.
-You can cast the //[[[spell:alter self]]]// spell at will.
+You can cast the *[[[spell:alter self]]]* spell at will.

 ----

-//Source: Player's Handbook, p.
-69//
+*Source: Player's Handbook, p.
+69*